|A GOOD DEFINITION OF A CORPORATE CITIZEN IS AN

 - Trust – the belief that all will work out well if everyone is doing their duty

 Remgro believes that these values incorporate the spirit in which it strives to be a good corporate citizen.
 From the above it is evident that the three pillars of sustainable development, namely economic, social and environmental sustainability practices, have always been part of Remgro’s core values.
+Remgro intentionally interacts and responds to the opportunities and challenges presented by the dynamic system created by these three pillars and the capitals that Remgro uses, including the financial, manufactured, intellectual, human, social and relationship and natural capitals and, as part of its oversight function, the Remgro Board is alert to the viability of Remgro with regard to its reliance on the aforementioned capitals.

-MANAGEMENT APPROACH to sustainability
+MANAGEMENT’s APPROACH to sustainability

-ETHICS AND COMPLIANCE
+ETHICS COMPETITION AND COMPLIANCE

-The Board believes that ethical behaviour stems from appropriate value systems inherent to the people in the Company’s employ as directed and supported by visual ethical leadership and a values-driven corporate culture.
+The Board believes that ethical behaviour stems from appropriate value systems inherent to the people in the Company’s employ as directed and supported by visual ethical leadership and a value-driven corporate culture.
 Leadership based on ethical foundations results in a culture of ethical and moral behaviour and compliance with laws, rules, codes and standards.
-The Board therefore retains the responsibility to establish and maintain a culture of honesty, transparency, fairness, responsibility and accountability in order to position the Company as an investment partner of choice.
+The Board therefore retains the responsibility to establish and maintain a culture of honesty, integrity, competence, transparency, fairness, responsibility and accountability in order to position the Company as an investment partner of choice.
 This is underscored by ethical leadership as ethics cannot be regulated but stems from personal conviction.

 In this regard the Company has adopted a Code of Ethics (the code) that provides a framework of ethical practices and business conduct that are applicable to all directors and employees.
 The code is available to all employees on Remgro’s in-house intranet and a copy is provided to all new employees.
-The code as well as a formal Gifts Policy also provides strict policies regarding gifts, invitations or favours received from suppliers or any other party.
+The code as well as a formal Gifts Policy also provide strict policies regarding gifts, invitations or favours received from suppliers or any other parties.
 The offering of favours to gain unfair commercial advantages is also strictly prohibited.

 The Audit and Risk Committee monitors compliance with the code and addresses instances of fraud or irregularities.
 The Group has an effective fraud prevention and detection process and ensures compliance and risk mitigation.
 No material investigations were concluded during the reporting period.

-The Company has implemented an Ethics line to enable any employee or other stakeholder to report knowledge of perceived and alleged irregular or unethical behaviour in a confidential and controlled environment.
-The Ethics line is managed by an independent third party and is available on a 24-hour basis.
-During the year under review no calls were received through the Ethics line which related to alleged governance breaches or ethical anomalies at Remgro.
+The Company has implemented an Ethics hotline to enable any employee or other stakeholder to report knowledge of perceived and alleged irregular or unethical behaviour in a confidential and controlled environment.
+The Ethics hotline is managed by an independent third party and is available on a 24-hour basis.
+During the year under review no calls were received through the Ethics hotline which related to alleged governance breaches or ethical anomalies at Remgro.
 Where calls are received which relate to alleged irregularities at investee companies, such calls are directed to the appropriate governance structures at the respective investee companies via the Remgro representatives serving on the boards of these companies.

 |Remgro Ethics Hotline 0800 222 536 or email email@example.com|

 The Group supports and adheres to the relevant competition and anti-trust laws applicable in the various jurisdictions in which the Group operates.
-During the year no enquiries regarding anti-competitive, anti-trust or similar conduct were received which resulted in fines being levied.
+During the year under review no enquiries regarding anti-competitive, anti-trust or similar conduct were received which resulted in fines being levied.